Beginner

 KAST vs RedotPay

-Both KAST and RedotPay offer stablecoin debit cards that let you spend crypto through a traditional card network.
-The key difference is how fees, rewards, and FX are structured.
+Both KAST and RedotPay offer stablecoin credit cards that let you spend crypto through a traditional card network.

 What is KAST?